ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/details-page.md

 ### Create the Tests

-First we need to figure out what our test setup in `src/tea/TeaDetailsPage.test.tsx` should look like.
+First we need to figure out what our test setup in `src/pages/tea-details/TeaDetailsPage.test.tsx` should look like.
 We know that we will need to do the following in the code:

 - Get the `id` parameter from our route.
 - Get the list of teas from our `useTea()` hook.
 - Bind the proper tea to the component.

-The mock for `react-router` needs to be updated to mock a new hook we'll be using from the package, `useParams`.
-Update `__mocks__/react-router.ts`:
+The mock for `react-router-dom` needs to be updated to mock a new hook we'll be using from the package, `useParams`.
+Update `__mocks__/react-router-dom.ts`:

 ```diff
   import { vi } from 'vitest';